• Lab for Cell Dynamics

 Jen-Hao Cheng

-Junior Scientist(Biology/Bioinformaticschengjenhao@gate.sinica.edu.tw
+Junior Scientist(Biology/Bioinformatics)chengjenhao@gate.sinica.edu.tw

-NTU/AS Genomics & Systems Biology PhD student
+AS-NTU Genomics & Systems Biology PhD student

 Before I came here I was confused about this subject.
 Having listened to your lecture I am still confused.
 But on a higher level. — Enrico Fermi